 You can choose the right type of media combination for your whole house filter system/softener combo based on the contaminants indicated in your water test.

-If you don’t have the extra budget for a laboratory test and you get your water from a municipal supply, take a look at your water quality report.
-This report lists the trace contaminants detected in your water.
+If you don’t have the extra budget for a laboratory test and you get your water from a municipal supply, take a look at your water utility’s most recent Water Quality Report, which lists the contaminants detected in your water.
+It’ll give you a detailed overview of what your water contains, though it doesn’t account for daily fluctuations in contaminant levels or contaminants may enter your water on its journey to your home.

-You may want to buy an at-home water testing kit if you’re concerned about lead and chlorine levels in your water.
+You may want to buy an at-home water testing kit if you’re concerned about specific contaminants in your water.
 These kits cost less than $20 online.
 DIY tests won’t give you the most accurate indication of your water’s chemistry, but they’re a good place to start.

 Whole House Water Filter Type